sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 - have the Nutrition and Notes columns available as anchors, where the anchors retain the spacial layout of the original table in relationship to the target columns

--  ignore the other target columns
+-  ignore other target columns when processing the current target column.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_section_column_selection.png)